Corded suction

 Common cautions

 Weight 16%.
-This axis evaluates Spray And Cloths with criteria specific to the category and buyer route.
+This axis evaluates Spray and cloths with criteria specific to the category and buyer route.

 Technical measures